mannattuli/chess-games-api/README.md

 * For the json of a specific game - ``` /games/{:id} ```

 ### Example
-A request for the game with id 1 would look like: <br />
+A request for the game with id 1 would look like:
 ``` chess-games-api.herokuapp.com/games/1 ```

 ### Response Object